 - Take care of your skin.
 Because rosacea patients tend to have sensitive skin, it’s a good idea to regularly wash your face with a mild cleanser and use gentle skin care products.
 Apply the soap with your fingertips and rinse it off with cool or lukewarm water instead of hot.
 Pat your face dry with a soft, clean cloth.

 - Take medication.
 Certain vitamins and medications can help minimize rosacea symptoms.
 The drug Mirvaso is designed to reduce redness.
 Your doctor may also recommend oral antibiotics to fight inflammation and Amnesteem to clear acne-like lesions.
-Some doctors recommend natural remedies like tea tree oil, green tea, vitamin B3, and vitamin C.
+Some doctors recommend natural remedies like tea tree oil, green tea, vitamin B3, vitamin C, and anti-inflammatory essential amino acids.

 - Consider laser treatments.
 If your rosacea is causing physical discomfort or interfering with your quality of life, you might want to pursue laser or light-based treatments.
 While insurance doesn’t typically cover the cost of light therapies, they are often quite effective.
 Many patients notice a clearing of broken blood vessels and redness for several years.
 Note that you may experience mild side effects, including redness and swelling.
 Most patients need multiple treatments to see results.